Balasubramanian-pg/Tableau/Chapter 14 - Automations In Tableau/Tableau Desktop/Readme.md

-You have just unlocked a "superpower" in Tableau development.
-Because `.twb` files are just text (XML), **anything** you can do with "Find and Replace" or "RegEx" in Python can be automated.

-Here are the most powerful automations you can build by hacking the XML, grouped by use case:

 ### 1. Global Branding & Formatting (The "Rebranding" Nightmare)
 If your company changes its logo or color palette, updating 50 dashboards manually is painful.
 *   **Mass Color Replacement:**